 Unlike other breeds of cat, Siamese never gets past medium size.
 Siamese cats are able to grow up to 12 – 15 inches in height.

-A healthy adult male Siamese weighs 9 – 14 pounds, females, on the other hand, weigh around 6 – 10 pounds.
+A healthy adult male weighs 9 – 14 pounds, females, on the other hand, weigh around 6 – 10 pounds.

 Cats of this breed are energetic and highly intelligent by nature.
 They can be trained to walk on a leash and do other amazing tricks as fetching and opening cabinets.
-It is important that owners of a Siamese provide her with enough stimulation and plenty of fun toys, as a bored Siamese can be very troublesome.
+It is important that owners provide her with enough stimulation and plenty of fun toys, as a bored Siamese can be very troublesome.

 This might sound strange to you, but Siamese cats are great conversationalists.
 If you ever feel bored, you can strike up a conversation with one and have them talk back to you in their amplified cat voice.